sgilpin4/gengc/README.md

 _Note: all Python scripts include comments that further detail their use_

 **gengc.py**
-Standard implemntation of the GenGC correlation function.
+Standard implementation of the GenGC correlation function.
 This GenGC Python function as a matrix-vector operator that outputs the GenGC correlation matrix acting on an input vector z, which is a vector of scalars of the normed distance between grid cells.
 This version is not object-oriented is and can be adapted to other coding languages such as Fortran with minimal modifications.

 **gengc1d.py**
 Object-oriented construction of the GenGC correlation function.
 This script is written specifically for Python to output the GenGC correlation function as a 2D numpy array.
 To optimize construction, two methods are implemented: